AhmedLNiwehy/Interfacing-with-Arduino/README.md

 # Interfacing-with-Arduino
-Designing A GUI using Java programing language (JavaFX library) which manages us to communicate with Arduino which controls 3 LEDs, LDR, Buzzer and LCD
+Designing A GUI using Java programing language (JavaFX library) which manages us to communicate with an Arduino which controls 3 LEDs, LDR sensor, Buzzer and LCD